Cyfrin/chainlink-lottery/README.md

 6. fund the randomness and lottery contract with some LINK
 7. Call the `start_new_lottery` function, with a duration you'd like it to last in seconds.
 8. Enter the lottery and have fun.
 9. After the duration is up, the winner should be automatically randomly chosen via Chainlink VRF - and the lottery will totally reset, so you can start another one.

 You'll notice there are a few permission hiccups, but this is a beta so whatever.

 # To run:

 ```
 git clone <this_repo>
 cd chainlink-lottery
-npm install --save solc@0.6.6
 npm install
 ```

 Make sure you have `RPC_URL` and `MNEMONIC` in your environment variables

-# To set this up from scratch, you can run:
+# To set this template up from scratch, you can run:

 Setup:

 ```